Dan-Duran/website-rsync-backup/README.md

 # Website Rsync Backup Automation Script

 This repository contains an enhanced Bash script for automating website backups using rsync.
-The script performs daily, weekly, and monthly backups with rotation to manage storage efficiently.
+The script performs daily, weekly, and monthly backups with rotation to manage storage efficiently, and includes configurable email notifications for backup successes and failures.

 ## Features